bryansandw/Sewer_Maintenance/README.md

 # Sewer Maintenance
 ## Configuration instructions
 This script utilizes the ArcPy functions.
-Features and attribute names will need to be adjusted to reflect the users data.
+Shapefiles, layers, and attribute names will need to be adjusted to reflect the users data.
 ## Operating instructions
 This script is intended to be run in the PowerShell.
 ## A file manifest (list of files included)